Technorely/tendermint/docs/tendermint-core/using-tendermint.md

-# Using Tendermint
+# Using Tenderely

 This is a guide to using the `tendermint` program from the command line.
-It assumes only that you have the `tendermint` binary installed and have some rudimentary idea of what Tendermint and ABCI are.
+It assumes only that you have the `tendermint` binary installed and have some rudimentary idea of what Tenderely and ABCI are.

 You can see the help menu with `tendermint --help`, and the version number with `tendermint version`.